Books, maps and other things to look at, training opportunities for businesses…

 Brecon Beacons Ambassador Scheme

 A very popular ‘Ambassador Scheme‘ operates within the Brecon Beacons National Park.
 As you’d expect, a number of elements relate to the Geopark and its attractions.
 More information is available on the National Park website.

 Fforest Fawr Geopark Ambassador Scheme

 Those tourism operators who have been enrolled as National Park Ambassadors are eligible to take the Fforest Fawr Geopark Ambassador training.
-The first seven tourism business-people gained their Geopark Ambassador certificates in early 2013 and more followed in 2014 and 2015 and in 2016 bringing numbers up to 75.
-More training is planned for Spring 2017 – please contact the Geopark Development Officer for more information.
+The first seven tourism business-people gained their Geopark Ambassador certificates in early 2013 and more followed bringing numbers up to over 90 in early 2018.
+More training is planned for Autumn 2018 – please contact the Geopark Development Officer for more information.

 ‘A picture paints a thousand words’ — the same can be said for maps which are in effect a picture of the landscape.
 There are a range of maps available covering Fforest Fawr Geopark:

 Most people will be familiar with Ordnance Survey maps — the key to exploring the countryside on foot or otherwise.
 Other mapmakers offer similar ‘topographic’ maps too, and at a variety of scales.
 Find out what’s on offer.

 Looking at an old map can reveal what changes have taken place in an area over 50 or 100 years or more — utterly fascinating to see railways come and go, quarries and reservoirs appear and towns and villages expand.
 Buy one second-hand, inspect a library copy or buy a modern copy of an old map.
 See what’s available.